Know your risk of osteoporosis now, to prevent debilitating fractures later

 Bone densitometry, also known as a bone density test or scan, allows physicians to check your body for osteoporosis.
-This is a chronic condition caused by a low level of bone calcium, resulting in weak bones that can easily break.
+This is a chronic condition caused by a low level of bone calcium, resulting in weak bones that can increase your risk of fractures.

 How Does It Work?